-The COVID-19 vaccine distribution efforts are being ramped up and will soon be in full swing.
+The COVID-19 vaccine distribution efforts are ramping up and will soon be in full swing.
 There are millions of Americans waiting for an opportunity to get vaccinated against the virus.

-The current phase of the roll-out is prioritizing high risk and older adults who are at greater risk of severe complications from COVID.
-That can be frustrating for people who want to protect themselves against the virus, and the high demand for the vaccine is causing other issues, too.
+The current phase of the rollout prioritizes high-risk persons and older adults at a greater risk of severe complications from COVID.
+That can be frustrating for those who want to protect themselves against the virus, and the high demand for the vaccine is causing other issues, too.

 Here’s the backstory

 According to the Better Business Bureau, there have been several recent reports from people being targeted by cybercriminals using the COVID-19 vaccine to steal money or information.
 Thieves have been using everything from vaccine-related phishing attempts to phony promises of access to vaccines after making payments to guarantee your spot.